The Gibsons Aquifer

 This diagram shows the aquifer, the aquitard, and the recharge areas.

-What does our aquifer provide?
+What does the aquifer provide?

 Our confined aquifer is a pristine water source that won our town recognition at the 2005 Berkeley Spring International Water Tasting Contest as having the best drinking water in the world.